h1mzy0ti/Gps-X/README.md

 Light Sleep Mode: Tracker operates on battery power with reduced activity to save energy.

-3. GPS Coordinate Logs
+3.GPS Coordinate Logs

 Logs GPS coordinates for both Active and Light Sleep modes.

 Retains data for 7 days and auto-deletes older logs.

-4. SMS Alerts for Location Departure
+4.SMS Alerts for Location Departure

 Sends SMS notifications if the vehicle exits predefined locations such as Home or Office.

-5. Anti-Theft Mode
+5.Anti-Theft Mode

 Activates via the mobile app to monitor unauthorized movement of the vehicle.

 Sends alerts if the vehicle moves without authorization.

-6. Ignition Status Tracking
+6.Ignition Status Tracking

 Monitors and logs vehicle start/stop events.